 - Cultured Vegetables: Cultured vegetables such as sauerkraut, kimchi, pickles, and kvass are a sure way to feed your microbiome with nature-made probiotics.
 Dating back thousands of years as a way to store food through the long winter months or to store food without refrigeration, culturing vegetables is a practice that many cultures around the world have used.
 The fermentation process naturally promotes beneficial probiotics.
 You can find many varieties at your local grocer.
 Look for the varieties that are refrigerated to preserve the natural probiotics.

 - Miso: Often consumed as a breakfast broth in Japan, fermented soybean paste, known as miso (cultured with rice, barley, and salt), is a tasty ingredient that not only makes a wonderful soup or sauce, but is also known for its nature-made probiotics.
-As an age-old fermented food, miso provides the gut microbiome with an abundance of good bacteria.
+As an age-old fermented food, miso provides the gut microbiome with an abundance of beneficial bacteria.
 When choosing miso, look for the unpasteurized, enzyme-rich variety that is stored in the refrigerator.

 - Sourdough Bread: Not all breads are created equal, but a good old-fashioned sourdough may surprise you with its nature-made probiotic potency.
 The fermentation process that creates the sourdough bread adds a few significant improvements––including probiotics and prebiotics––improving the bread’s digestibility, and making the other nutrients it contains more absorbable.